E-commerce

 Method 3: Focus Groups and Interviews

-To go deeper, focus groups and one-on-one interviews make it possible to explore unspoken motivations, frustrations, and expectations.
-Unlike surveys, which generate quantifiable data, these qualitative methods reveal the “why” behind behaviors.
-They are more time-consuming but provide unique insights, especially for validating a product idea or understanding a customer segment that is hard to define.
+To go deeper, focus groups and individual interviews make it possible to explore motivations, frustrations, and unexpressed expectations.
+Unlike surveys, which generate quantifiable data, these qualitative methods reveal the « why » behind behaviors.
+They are more time-consuming but provide unique insights, especially for validating a product idea or understanding a customer segment that is hard to pin down.

-Select representative participants: recent customers, regular buyers, or those who abandoned a cart.
+• Select representative participants: recent customers, repeat purchasers, or those who abandoned a cart.

-Create an environment conducive to open discussion: no judgment, no pressure.
+• Create an environment conducive to open exchanges: no judgment, no pressure.

-An experienced moderator is essential: they ask the right questions without steering responses.
+• An experienced moderator is essential: they ask the right questions without leading responses.

 When to use them

 Before a product launch, to understand a specific customer segment, or to dig deeper into trends observed in surveys.
-When conducted well, these interviews reveal qualitative insights that numerical data alone cannot provide: purchase motivations, psychological barriers, implicit expectations.
+When well conducted, these interviews reveal qualitative insights that numbers alone do not provide: purchase motivations, psychological barriers, implicit expectations.

-Behavioral data also speaks.
-Google Analytics, MixPanel, or Hotjar give you clues about what blocks or motivates users.
+Behavioral data also speaks volumes.
+Google Analytics, MixPanel or Hotjar give you clues about what is blocking or motivating users.

 Key metrics to track

-Time on page: too short = possibly confusion; too long = possibly difficulty finding the information.
+• Time on page: too short = maybe confusion; too long = maybe difficulty finding the information.

 Session recordings and heatmaps

-To go beyond aggregated metrics, session recordings and heatmaps reveal visitors' actual behavior.
+To go beyond aggregated metrics, session recordings and heatmaps reveal the real behavior of visitors.
 Where do they click?
 Where do they stop?
 Where do they stop scrolling?
-These tools, integrated into platforms like Hotjar or Microsoft Clarity, identify UX or conversion issues that numbers alone do not show.
-Combine them with targeted surveys on problematic pages to validate your hypotheses.
+These tools, built into platforms like Hotjar or Microsoft Clarity, identify UX or conversion issues that numbers alone do not show.
+Combine them with targeted surveys on problem pages to validate your hypotheses.

-To enrich your data, Shopify web pixels make it possible to track customer events (clicks, add-to-carts, purchases) and better understand behaviors.
+To enrich your data, the Shopify web pixels allow you to track customer events (clicks, cart additions, purchases) and better understand behaviors.

 Method 5: External platforms

-Social networks (Facebook, Twitter, Reddit) and review platforms (Trustpilot, Google Reviews, G2) offer raw and authentic feedback.
-Customers spontaneously share their experiences there, without being asked.
-This type of feedback is valuable because it reflects unfiltered opinions, but it is also more difficult to structure and quantify.
+Social networks (Facebook, Twitter, Reddit) and review platforms (Trustpilot, Google Reviews, G2) provide raw, authentic feedback.
+Customers spontaneously share their experiences there, without being prompted.
+This type of feedback is valuable because it reflects unfiltered opinions, but it is also harder to structure and quantify.
 The ideal approach is to combine this passive monitoring with proactive surveys.

-Use positive reviews: they strengthen credibility and can inspire loyalty programs.
+• Use positive reviews: they strengthen credibility and can inspire the loyalty programs.

 Google reviews are useful but often reactive (after a problem).
 Some platforms like Trust Reviews offer AI sentiment analysis to automatically identify trends in reviews.
 Combine them with proactive surveys to anticipate and build a 360° view of the customer experience.